 - Removing wind turbine noise from the nuisance provisions of the PHW Act addresses an overlap with these provisions.

-- The Environment Protection Act 2017 (as amended) is anticipated to commence on 1 July 2021.
-Amendments to the Public Health and Wellbeing Act 2008 will be aligned to commence from the same date.
+- The Environment Protection Act 2017 (as amended) commenced on 1 July 2021.
+Amendments to the Public Health and Wellbeing Act 2008 commenced from the same date.

-- Further reforms to regulations under the Environment Protection Act will be subject to public consultation in late 2020 and are also intended to commence from 1 July 2021.
+- Further reforms to regulations under the Environment Protection Act will be subject to public consultation in late 2020 and are also intended to commence soon after 1 July 2021.

 - Further changes to establish EPA as the single regulator for wind farm noise will be implemented through changes to Victoria’s planning system.